Finding the Best Words for Lively Content

 If you can’t access CMOS, the author of their word usage guide, Bryan A. Garner, has his own book called Garner’s Modern English Usage.
 Note: the CMOS version is leaner and may cover most queries; also, I have the e-book version of Garner’s guide on an iPad with minimal memory, and it takes forever to scroll to a specific word if you don’t peg the correct location in the alphabetical list.

 Keep in mind as well that usage guides tend to fall into two camps depending on whether their authors are more traditional in their approach to word usage (aka prescriptivists) or more lenient as spoken language tweaks how words are used over time (descriptivists).
-Modern American Usage, for instance, will be a treat for authors who like hard-and-fast rules, whereas @jillcoste, my final instructor in the UC, San Diego, copyediting certificate course that I aced, noted that Fowler’s Modern English Usage has taken more of a descriptivist approach in its latest iteration.
+Modern American Usage, for instance, will be a treat for authors who like hard-and-fast rules, whereas @jillcoste,an instructor in the UC, San Diego, copyediting certificate course that I aced, noted that Fowler’s Modern English Usage has taken more of a descriptivist approach in its latest iteration.

 As a free resource for considering synonyms, I like the search engine at thesaurus.com, and many recommend Rodale’s The Synonym Finder.
 But what if your conundrum is whether to refer to a graphs as being developed using computer “modelling” or “modeling”?
 Was the sky “gray” or “grey”?
 And did a character have an “adverse” reaction to the cough syrup, or was he “averse” to the smell of it?
 Beyond helping you select the right homophone (words that are pronounced similarly or fairly similarly), dictionaries and usage guides can clarify choices between different spellings of the same word by explaining things such as whether one variant is more popular or not, a variant is the U.S. spelling that might not work for an international audience, and more.